Planning & Zoning

 Site Plan Review

 The City uses the Site Plan Review process to ensure compliance with current development codes and overall compatibility of new development.
 Depending on the scope of the (re)development, the Planning and Zoning Official triggers the Site Plan Review process.
 Following consultation with the Planning and Zoning Official, applicants may have to file a site plan review application to initiate the site plan review process.
+The site plan review application can be found here.

 Lots needing resubdivision in the City of Gretna require City Council approval.
 It is recommended that individuals needing a resubdivision should contact the Planning/Zoning Official as soon as possible to determine what materials are needed to proceed.
 At a minimum, this is a 60-day approval process.
 The resubdivision application may be found here.